emanuelef1/Optimizing_a_Pipeline_in_Azure_EF/README.md

 The project is based on the UCI bank marketing data dataset and the _classification_ goal is to predict whether a user will subscribe a term deposit.

-The dataset is composed by 21 columns split into bank data client:
+The dataset is composed of 21 columns split into bank data client:

 * 1 - age (numeric)
 * 2 - job : type of job (categorical: 'admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown')